baumanab/Udacity_MachineLearningEngineer_ND/projects/smartcab/smartcab/q_learn.md

 Each state, action combination (s,a) is associated with a value, which acts as a reward or penalty.
-So if our car is like pac man, just running around gobling up rewards (and trying not to hit other agents/ghosts), what is the motive force that moves us to the goal?
+So if our car is like pac man, just running around gobling up rewards and trying not to hit other agents/ghosts, what is the motive force that moves us to the goal?
 The rewards can be thought of as the immediate gratification for  taking a particular action in a particular state.
 To learn the agent must also consider the future impact of an action.
 This is where Q comes in.
 Q is a measure of the quality of an action taken in a state.
 It is defined by the Bellman equation

-> Q(s,a)= r + (gamma*(max)a'Q(s',a'))
+> Q(s,a)= r + (gamma * (max)a'Q(s',a'))

-where s and a are the current state and action and s' and a' are the next state and the action taken in that state. gamma is a value between 0 and 1 that discounts the future reward.
+where s and a are the current state and action and s' and a' are the next state and the action taken in that state. (max selects for the maximum Q for all possible a' in s') gamma is a value between 0 and 1 that discounts the future reward.
 If gamma is 0 then we only have the immediate reward whereas if gamma = 1 we add in the maximum future reward.
-A value of 1 would only make sense in a determnistic environment (no random events), but since this is a stochastic enviroment values of .5 to .9 are typical.
-So the q value for each state and action combination is affected by the maximum utlitly of the next state and the best possible action in that state, which in turn is affected by the all possible states and actions linked to that state, etc. etc. In other words, the value of Q is back propogated from the goal.
+A value of 1 would only make sense in a deterministic environment (no random events), but since this is a stochastic enviroment values of .5 to .9 are typical.
+So the Q value for each state and action combination is affected by the maximum utility of the next state and the best possible action in that state, which in turn is affected by the all possible states and actions linked to that state, etc. etc. In other words, the value of Q is back propogated from the goal.

 So, our agent starts out with a reward matrix R with state as the index (rows) and actions as columns.
 Each intersection of state and action has a reward.
 At the start of the learning process we have a Q matrix as well, which is initialized to 0.
-As the agent samples states and action the Q matrix is filled in.
+As the agent samples states and actions the Q matrix is filled in.
 Eventually this leaves us with a mapping of every state and action to a Q value.
 The states and actions that are more likely to lead us to the goal have a higher Q than those who are less likely to lead us to the goal.
 In some ways this reminds me of chemotaxis.
 That is the propensity to move towards a target by sensing the strength of a chemical signal.
 As the organism gets closer to the source of the chemical, the signal gets stronger.
-So, it follows a chemical gradient is a similar way as our agent follows a Q gradient.
+So, it follows a chemical gradient in a similar way as our agent follows a Q gradient.

 The practical form of updating Q is: